-Find out the specifics
+Find out the specifics before leasing a car

 In addition to the mileage caps, there will be many other specifics considered and locked-down within your leasing agreement.
 Among them will be whether or not you have gap insurance — which covers the difference between what you owe on the lease and the car’s total cost in case of theft or an accident — and “wear-and-tear” designations, which determine what kind of cosmetic damage you will and won’t be liable for at the end of your lease.
 This is all essential information to keep in mind when taking care of your leased vehicle, so you need to know about it as soon as you sign your lease.

 The vehicle still needs to be insured